WordPress.com vs WordPress.org: How Do They Compare?

 Everything you need to create a blog is built-in to WordPress.com, although you can install extra plugins to help make your site more advanced.
 The same goes for your website’s layout, or ‘theme’ – there are some free, out-the-box options, but the flashier ones cost extra.

-WordPress.org is seen as the more advanced of the two, and allows you to create any type of website you see fit.
+WordPress.org is seen as the more advanced of the two, allowing you to create any type of website you see fit without any creative limitations.
 You can even build online stores, but you’ll have to purchase additional plugins to do so.

+The type of WordPress you need very much depends on your requirements.
 Below, we’ll discuss the main differences between WordPress.com and WordPress.org, as well as explaining which platform will suit you best.
-If you’re short on time, check out our summary of the key differences, and who we’d recommend each WordPress platform for.
+If you’re short on time, skip to our summary of the key differences, and who we’d recommend each WordPress platform for.

 Both WordPress.com and WordPress.org need a certain level of technical knowledge to use, but which is easier to learn?